TPC-Council/HammerDB/README.md

 # HammerDB

-HammerDB is the leading benchmarking and load testing software for the worlds most popular databases supporting Oracle Database, SQL Server, IBM Db2, MySQL, MariaDB, PostgreSQL and Redis.
+HammerDB is the leading benchmarking and load testing software for the worlds most popular databases supporting Oracle Database, Microsoft SQL Server, IBM Db2, PostgreSQL MySQL and MariaDB.

 ## Credits